616.1. When Registration is Required

 is an assignee of lottery winnings subject to withholding (G.L. c.
 10 and G.L. c.
 62B);

 withholds from payments to performers or performing entities (G.L. c.
-62B).
+62B); or

 616.2.
 Original Registration

-Effective November 1, 2015, MassTaxConnect, an online application, must be used by business operators, professionals, and organizations to register with the Department to collect withholding, sales and use, telecommunications services, meals, and room occupancy taxes and pass-thru entity withholding taxes.
-MassTaxConnect is used to register new corporate excise tax filers and MassTaxConnect users.
+Effective November 30, 2015, MassTaxConnect, an online application, must be used by business operators, professionals, and organizations to register with the Department to collect withholding, sales and use, telecommunications services, meals, and room occupancy taxes and pass-through entity withholding taxes.
 MassTaxConnect is also used to register as a use tax purchaser, a chapter 180 organization selling alcoholic beverages, or as a tax‑exempt purchaser.
 Additionally, MassTaxConnect is used to register to collect any of the Convention Center Financing surcharges, the Revere Vehicular Rental surcharge and the Cigar and Smoking Tobacco Excise.